Change of Address Checklist for 2024: Who to Notify When You Move

 If you’re internationally moving or already live in the UK, you can change your address by applying for mail redirection service online.
 Once you fill out this form, the postal service will redirect mail for up to 12 months.
 Mail redirection fees vary depending on the length of time you opt for the service.

 Yes, check out this printable moving checklist to ensure you don’t forget any steps during the moving process.
-The list includes important tasks like researching moving companies, switching your address with utility companies, deep cleaning your current home, etc. You can also download our ultimate change of address checklist to make sure your mail and other important documents make it to your new address!
+The list includes important tasks like researching moving companies, switching your address with utility companies, deep cleaning your current home, etc. You can also download our ultimate change of address checklist to ensure your mail and other important documents make it to your new address!

 Recommend resources